miacarter04/miacarter04/README.md

 # Welcome, I'm Mia! 👋

-### **🎓 Junior at Long Beach State, studying Computer Science**
+### **🎓 Senior at Long Beach State, studying Computer Science**

 ### **👩‍💻 About Me**
-Ever since I was little, my family has called me "Curious George", always excitedly asking questions and looking for ways to improve the world around me.
-As a Computer Science major with skills in Python, machine learning, and data structures, I channel that curiosity into building meaningful, tech-driven solutions.
+Ever since I was little, my family has called me “Curious George” because I was always full of questions and curious about how things worked.
+That curiosity eventually led me to computer science, where I found my love for AI and machine learning.

-I'm especially passionate about applying AI to real-world challenges, particularly those in the entertainment industry, where creativity meets technology.
-This summer, I completed an immersive AI/ML fellowship where I trained models to predict customer churn, analyze sentiment, and more.
-It deepened my technical skills and showed me the impact thoughtful model-building can have.
+I’m currently a Computer Science student at California State University, Long Beach, with interests in AI/ML, computer vision, and, more recently, robotics!
+Through research, projects, and an AI/ML fellowship with Break Through Tech at Cornell Tech, I’ve gained hands-on experience applying machine learning to real-world problems.

+My interest in robotics first grew through working with Arduino robots for STEM outreach, and studying robotics abroad in France only made me fall more in love with the field.
+Now, I’m excited to keep growing in robotics and find ways to combine it with my background in AI/ML.
+I’m currently learning ROS 2, getting involved in research, and working toward building robotics projects of my own.
+I’m especially excited by the possibilities of creating intelligent systems that can interact with the physical world and make a meaningful impact.

+At heart, I’m someone who loves learning, creating, and trying new things.
+I’m always happy to connect with others interested in AI, robotics, research, or just building cool things! :)

 ### **🛠️ Tech Stack**
-**Coding Languages:** Python, C++
+**Coding Languages:** Python
 **Data Science:** Pandas, NumPy, scikit-learn
 **Tools:** Seaborn, Matplotlib, Jupyter Notebooks